kvojps/open-source-project-observatory/README.md

 # What does this project do?
 The Open Source Projects Observatory is a platform that centralizes information about open source projects.
 This system aims to facilitate the discovery, exploration, and contribution to such projects by providing an intuitive interface with the following features:
-- **Project Search**: Find open source projects based on programming language, community size, and other criteria.
+- **Project Search**: Find open source projects based on search criterias.
-- **Details of a specific project**: Obtain contribution statistics, a list of top contributors, open issues for each project, and other relevant details.
+- **Details of a specific project**: Obtain informations and statistics for each project, for example:
+    - Main information about the project.
+     - Project overview.
+     - Project contribution data.
+     - Graphics related to issues, pull requests, languages, contributors and others informations.
 - **Dashboard for open source projects**: Provide a comprehensive dashboard, offering users a consolidated and easily understandable view of useful characteristics across various open source projects.
 > **Important:**
 > Consolidating these key features of the system is still in progress.